ngthduy90/ChatTutorial/ChatFirebase.md

   - Create a new View Controller (`ChatViewController`) for the chat room.
   - After a successful log in from the `LoginViewController`, modally present the `ChatViewController`.
     - The `ChatViewController` should have the logged in email as the title and should be inside a [navigation controller](http://guides.codepath.com/ios/Navigation-Controller-Quickstart).
+    - In `prepareForSegue` pass the current user to `ChatViewController`

+    ```swift
+        override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
+        let navVC = segue.destination as!
+UINavigationController
+        let chatVC = navVC.viewControllers.first as!
+ChatViewController
+        chatVC.currentUser = FIRAuth.auth()?.currentUser
+    }
+    ```

   - At the top of the layout, add a text field and a button to compose a new message.
 Make sure to set up your [auto layout](http://guides.codepath.com/ios/Auto-Layout-Basics) constraints.

   ![ChatVC](http://i.imgur.com/yb4yPy3.png)